DDLCNewBeginnings/New-Beginnings/README.md

 ##### Why did my anti-virus software delete one or more files of the game?

 Like most of the fan-made DDLC mods, certain scripts used in the game's coding can trigger sensitive antivirus softwares.
+You can fix this issue by allowing the mod to be run.

 ##### How can I help?